 Who is NOT a Good Fit for this loan?

-Based on the various criteria listed above, only 2 types of people should avoid this mortgage.
+Based on the various criteria listed above, only 2 types of people should avoid this loan.

 High earners should also not apply.
-Individuals that have either started a company that yields them a six-figure personal income, or highly paid professionals, will typically have a yearly income that is much higher than USDA’s allowable guidelines.
+Individuals who have either started a company that yields them a six-figure personal income, or are highly paid professionals, will typically have a yearly income that is much higher than USDA’s allowable guidelines.

-In general terms, the rural development loan program is a great option for many potential homeowners.
-It is especially appealing to people that would like to purchase a home without the necessity of making a large down payment.
+In general terms, the USDA loan program is a great option for many potential homeowners.
+It is especially appealing to people who would like to purchase a home without the necessity of making a large down payment.